zynayumi/libzynayumi/README.md

 Yes, I've modified ayumi so that tuning is perfect, even in high pitch.
 I prefer it that way.
 A parameter could be added that lets the user choose between legacy and perfect tuning.
+I may not add this parameter soon but your contribution is welcome.

+## Where's the buzzer?

-I may not add it soon, but if you do your contribution is welcome.
+The buzzer is not implemented yet, I tend to prefer ring modulation which is more versatile so I may not add it soon but your contribution is welcome.

 ## TODO

-- [ ] Add velocity sensitivity parameter
-- [ ] Add modulation (LFO) sensitivity parameter
 - [ ] Fix click in release (maybe?)
 - [ ] Define presets
-- [ ] Map parameters to MIDI CC
+- [ ] Map more parameters to MIDI CC
-- [ ] Support Buzzer (envelope)
+- [ ] Add LV2 support
 - [ ] Add parameter to choose between perfect and legacy tuning
-- [ ] Add LV2 support
+- [ ] Add Buzzer

 ## Author